 Students who complete the Specialist in School Psychology will have completed the academic requirements in accordance with standards set by the National Association of School Psychologists (NASP).
 Following the internship, students will be prepared to meet licensure requirements for the private practice of school psychology as set forth by the State of Florida, as well as certification requirements as set forth by the Florida State Board of Education, Plan Two.
-The School Psychology program is approved by the Department of Education (DOE) of the State of Florida.
+The School Psychology program is approved by the Department of Education (DOE) of the State of Florida and by the National Association of School Psychologists (NASP).

-MASTER OF SCIENCE IN Psychology
+MASTER OF SCIENCE IN PSYCHOLOGY